 A CSA (Community Supported Agriculture) is a business relationship between a community and a farmer who sells "shares" (portions of the farmer's harvest), directly to members of the CSA community before the farmer even plants seeds for the coming season.
 The money the farmer receives from his or her CSA membership is, in fact, seed money.
 Because the members pay in advance, the CSA relationship allows the farmer to raise interest-free operating capital.
 In return, the CSA membership receives fresh food directly from the farm.

 Inspired by Calhoun's renowned Eat Right Now school lunch program, the school's CSA was started in the fall of 2009 by the Parents Association as an experiment in community supported agriculture.
-More than 60 parents and staff paid for a share in the limited "membership," entitling them to pick up at school bags of fresh, locally grown produce every week for 11-12 weeks.
+Each season since, we have had a thriving group of members participating in the Calhoun CSA and reaping the benefits of farm to table food.

 Our farm is Paisley Farm, owned and run by Mike Kokas and Jan Greer, in Tivoli, NY.
-The farm has a number of fields in a beautiful area of Columbia County near the Hudson River, a little bit north of Rhinebeck.
-Mike and Jan manage their fields using organic methods but do not have organic certification (largely because they don’t use exclusively organic seed).
+The 25-acre farm is located in bucolic Columbia County near the Hudson River, just north of Rhinebeck.
+Mike and Jan manage their fields using organic methods.
 The vegetables are fresh and flavorful, the equal of anything you might buy at the Union Square Greenmarket.
-Mike and Jan are very responsive to our CSA’s wants and needs; since 2009, we have had a warm and easy relationship with them.